Mou67/YuniBot/README.md

 # Yuniqx Twitch Bot

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

+⚠️ **Early Access Notice** ⚠️
+Yuniqx Bot is currently in Early Access.
+Features may be added, changed, or removed as development progresses.
+We appreciate your support and feedback during this phase!

 Yuniqx is a versatile Twitch bot designed to enhance channel moderation and user engagement.
 Built with Python and the TwitchIO library, this bot offers a range of features to improve the streaming experience.

 ## Features